pub-calculator-io/quadratic-formula-calculator/readme.md

-# Quadratic Formula Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Quadratic Formula Calculator Widget for WordPress

 Quadratic formula calculator solves quadratic equations using the quadratic formula.
 Quadratic equations are solved for real roots and complex roots.